LarsVandenberghe/CryptoCoin/README.md

   Open cmd (Command Shell) and type 'python --version'.
 Make sure you have Python 3.5.
   Now navigate to the directory where you downloaded PyQt4.
 Use: 'cd "C:\Users\SOME\DIRECTORY"'.
   If you are in the directory where the .whl file is stored, type: 'python -m pip install <name of the .whl>'.
+  Once the wheel is installed, you can delete the python installer and the .whl file.

   * summary:
      - python --version